rreja/CRM_discovery/README.rst

-Discovering Cis-Regulatory Modules using ChIP-exo
+Identifying high resolution reference points using ChIP-exo
 ================

 Introduction
 -------------

-The pipeline here can be used to find significant over-represented combination of transcription factors in the genome.
-The pipeline also gives the following:
+The pipeline proposed here can be used to find high resolution reference coordinates.The pipeline also gives the following:
-1) Information about enriched states (combinations of factors).
+1) Genomic regions containing over represented combination of factors.
-2) Over-represented motifs in all enriched states.
+2) Over-represented motifs in these enriched regions.
+3) Test each candidate reference as a potential organizing center.
 3) Distance of reference features from enriched states.
 4) Information about different reference points that might be the organization centers of these modules.